We may earn money or products from the companies mentioned in this post.

 About the Blue Lagoon in Iceland

 At a steady 100 degrees to 110 degrees Fahrenheit, the Blue Lagoon is a man-made geothermal spa that was created back in the 1970s.
 It’s backstory is one of the most interesting things about Iceland because surprisingly, it was discovered on accident.
 The lagoon sits next to a geothermal plant.
 Waste water runoff from the plant started pooling in the lava fields nearby.
 I understand the thought of submersing your body in waste water sounds disgusting at best and hazardous at worst, but don’t let it gross you out.
 The Blue Lagoon is actually Iceland’s number one attraction, with more than 700,000 visitors each year.
+It is even more popular than Iceland’s many waterfalls.

 The mineral-rich waters in the Blue Lagoon are believed to provide valuable health benefits to all who come to soak in them.
 Minerals like silica and sulfur are great for the skin, although not so great for the hair.
 You’ll want to tie or pin up long hair and condition it afterwards.